tuo/tuo.github.io/_posts/2021-12-05-auto-carp-fishing-part2.md

 ![](http://d2h13boa5ecwll.cloudfront.net/20211003fishingpart3/ESPlorerIDE_advanced.jpeg)

-The entrance file of NodeMCU is the `init.lua` where we're gonna import files from senor and actuator and code some trigger logic here.
+The entrance file of NodeMCU is the *init.lua* where we're gonna import files from senor and actuator and code some trigger logic here.

-TODO: pin脚图

 ## Sensor - MPU-6050

-价格图片

 The senor module for detecting the angle and acceleration is the GY-521 [MPU-6050](https://invensense.tdk.com/products/motion-tracking/6-axis/mpu-6050/) which is six-axis (Gyro + Accelerometer) + embedded temperature sensor motion tracking device.